jperrello/Zeroconf-AI/README.md

 **"What about costs?"**
 Ollama server: Free (uses your hardware)
-Gemini server: You pay for your own OpenRouter usage Your whole network shares one account instead of everyone getting their own.
+OpenRouter server: You pay for your own OpenRouter usage Your whole network shares one account instead of everyone getting their own.

+**"What's the VLC extension for?"**
+Ever wanted to ask questions about the movie you're watching?
+Now you can.
+The VLC extension lets you chat with AI while watching media, with full context awareness of what you're viewing.

 **"Can I run ALL the servers?"**
 Absolutely!
 Run one of each, give them different priorities, and let clients pick the best one.
 That's the whole point.